courselabs/docker/hackathon/README.md

 </details><br/>

 > It's still not perfect, because the app doesn't respond immediately after a new deployment.
-And we really need to be able to scale the web component...
+And we really need to be able to scale the web component.
+Who's for Kubernetes next?

 ___